 There’s some strategy involved when choosing your protein and veggies for your healthy sheet pan dinners.
 In that…you gotta make sure that you pair proteins and vegetables that have similar cook times.

-Let’s say you want to cook some green beans and steak for dinner.
+Let’s say you want to cook some green beans and sheet pan steak for dinner.
 It sounds like a great combo BUT they do have uneven cook times.
 So in this case, you’ll add the ingredients in stages.
 Simply pop in the green beans when your meat just about done.
 Or if you’re cooking potatoes with chicken, it can be the other way around; potatoes first and then the chicken.

 What Can I Use Instead Of A Sheet Pan?

-Just because you don’t have a sheet pan, doesn’t mean you can’t have a sheet-pan dinner.
+Just because you don’t have a sheet pan, doesn’t mean you can’t have a sheet pan dinner.
 Try using a large cast iron pan, casserole dish, or a broiler pan.
 Now, college students – listen up!
 You do have the option of using handy dandy aluminum foil.
 Be sure to roll the edges up slightly so you don’t smoke up the kitchen.

 6 Delicious Sheet Pan Dinner Ideas

 Nothing says it’s the weekend like some nachos!
 This combo has a very good YTPT ratio (Yumminess To Preparation Time) and is predicted to make your Friday night dinner extra special.
+All kinds of goodness on a baking sheet.

 My family’s favorite sheet pan recipe!
 This healthy breaded shrimp is super easy to make — and it’s done without frying or using breadcrumbs.
 PLUS they’re gluten-free, paleo, keto, and certified clean eating.
+It’s an amazing weeknight dinner.

 How Do I Make My Healthy Sheet Pan Dinners?